 </html>

-If the ConnectionTimeoutError error occurs when you call the MultipartUpload operation, you must handle the error.
-To fix the error, you can reduce the size of each part, extend the timeout period, or resend the request.
+If the ConnectionTimeoutError error occurs when you call API operations to perform multipart upload, you must handle the error.
+To fix the error, you can reduce the part size, extend the timeout period, or resend the request.
 You can also capture the ConnectionTimeoutError error to analyze the specific cause of the error.
 For more information, see Network connection timeout handling.

 Cancel a multipart upload task